campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 ---

 ## Brief Summary
-The brief TL;DR is:
+The steps are:
-- Boot into MacOS
+1. Boot into MacOS
-- Run `sysctl -a | grep machdep.cpu.features` in the terminal to ensure your mac has virtualization.
+2. Run `sysctl -a | grep machdep.cpu.features` in the terminal to ensure your mac has virtualization.
-- Boot into Windows from System Preferences. **You MUST do it this way.
+3. Boot into Windows from System Preferences. **You MUST do it this way.
 You cannot power off and boot into Windows**.
-- Disable decompression on the folder that contains your linux distribution.
+4. Disable decompression on the folder that contains your linux distribution.
-- If windows ever restarts, make sure to repeat this whole process again if you get errors booting up your WSL environment
+5. If windows ever restarts, make sure first boot into Mac and repeat step 3.

 ## Step-by-Step Instructions
 ### Enabling Virtualization